-Lecithin, originally isolated by Theodore Nicolas Gobley from egg yolk, is a term now frequently used to describe any of a number of fatty substances with health benefits that occur naturally in a number of plants and animals.
-Soy lecithin is one formulation that has become popular as a supplement for lowering levels of bad cholesterol and triglycerides.
+Soy lecithin is also known for lowering levels of bad cholesterol and triglycerides.
 Additionally, soy lecithin is said to increase HDL, otherwise known as good cholesterol, and to provide added benefits to patients already on a medication for treating high cholesterol.
 There are a number of additional uses for lecithin, though most benefits fall in line with the nervous and circulatory systems.

 Lecithin is a necessary component of every cell in the human body.
 Considered a keystone in the construction of cells, lecithin prevents the hardening of cell membranes.
 Healthy cells lead to a healthier body, and the membranes are a critical part in monitoring a cell's intake and output.
 Protecting cells is integral in maintaining a body's resistance to many diseases that attack damaged cells.
 Phospholipids such as lecithin are produced in certain amounts throughout the major organs of the body (such as the heart, liver and kidney) but can be supplemented to further enhance unrealized benefits.